בס"ד

 Failure to comply with the required repairs or filing deadlines can result in DOB violations and financial penalties.

-At Building Envelope Inspections, LLC, we help property owners navigate these classifications by conducting thorough inspections, providing detailed reports, and guiding you through the repair process to achieve compliance.
+At Building Envelope Inspections, LLC, we help property owners navigate these classifications by offering comprehensive compliance consulting and guidance to ensure all requirements are met.

 Did You Know?